 - The keyboard is not of the best quality

 4. Samsung Galaxy Tab A7

-Samsung Galaxy Tab A7 – it’s a brand you can trust, the built quality is solid, the speakers are great, the display is decent enough(brightness could be better) and performance is on the level you could expect from a multimedia purpose device.
+Samsung Galaxy Tab A7 – it’s a brand you can trust.
+The built quality is solid, the speakers are great, the display is decent enough(brightness could be better), and the performance is on the level you could expect from a multimedia-purpose device.